What You Need to Know About Real Estate Commissions

 Sales agreements and commissions

-A majority of the Florida Realtors sales agreements contain a line that specifies that all rights and obligations under the agreement automatically extend through an actual closing.
-This means that even if the closing happens after the agreement terminates, the broker is entitled to compensation.
+A majority of the Florida Realtors listing agreements contain a line that specifies that all rights and obligations under the agreement automatically extend through an actual closing.
+This means that even if the closing happens after the agreement terminates, the broker is entitled to compensation, as long as the parties went under contract while your listing was in effect.
 If your office uses its own agreements, check them carefully to make sure that they contain this beneficial line.

 Broker, broker/sales associate relationships and listings